 Now that we have an understanding of what makes local lead generation unique, let’s dive in and take a closer look at the proven local lead generation tactics you can use to get amazing results.

 We’re going to dissect seven local lead generation case studies, in order to provide you with the best practice and practical inspiration.

 Local PPC: Facebook & Google Ads

-The rapid rise of digital platforms means that the consumer journey is now more complex and fragmented than ever before.
+The rapid rise of digital platforms and social media means that the consumer journey is now more complex and fragmented than ever before.
 Consumers will see ads and marketing materials across a blend of online and offline mediums.

-If you’re going to cement your local business as a viable alternative for your customers, then you’re going to need to allocate some of your advertising budget to digital ads.
+If you’re going to cement your business as a viable alternative for your customers, then you’re going to need to allocate some of your advertising budget to digital ads in search engines and social media.
 These digital ads can help you to:

 - Build brand awareness